The Best Apple AirTag Accessories to Gift as a Stocking Stuffer

-If you're thinking about holiday travel this year, you may want to put Apple Airtags on you packing list.
-Apple's AirTags make keeping track of everything so much easier -- including your travel gear.
+ICYMI: Apple's AirTags make keeping track of everything so much easier -- and if you want to make your holiday shopping easy, they also make great stocking stuffers.
 But, like any other Apple device, AirTags needs a bit of protecting, too.

 The Apple AirTag is a bluetooth tracker you can attach to, well, anything.
 And those who tend to forget where their keys might be around the house or want to keep a close eye on their wallets, bags, or other items will love having these sleek discs in their arsenal.
 But here's the catch: you'll need a key ring, keychain or another type of accessory to attach the Apple AirTag disc to your belongings (that is, if you aren't simply throwing it into something like a purse, a suitcase or a gym bag).